Blue-Labs/fcm-django/README.rst

 Setup
 -----
-You can install the library directly from pypi using pip:
+You can install the upstream (not this fork [yet]) library directly from pypi using pip:

 	$ pip install fcm-django